-In 2011-12, the West awarded proportionately fewer bachelor's degrees to students from Black non-Hispanic and Hispanic backgrounds, as measured against each group's share of the general population.
+In 2012-13, the West awarded proportionately fewer bachelor's degrees to students from Black non-Hispanic, Hispanic and American Indian/Alaska Native backgrounds, as measured against each group's share of the general population.
+The West improved the most among Hispanics when comparing to bachelor's completion in 2002.

-Notes: Each cell in the table is calculated as the ratio of the proportion of bachelor's degrees awarded to members of each race/ethnic group among all bachelor's degrees awarded to the proportion of members of each race/ethnic group in the total population.
-Students from unknown race/ethnic groups and nonresident aliens are not counted in the population of full-time undergraduate students.
-Members of two or more races and "other" races are counted in the total population.
+Notes: Calculated as the ratio of the proportion of the bachelor's degrees awarded to members of each race/ethnic group among all bachelor's degrees awarded to the proportion of members of each race/ethnic group in the total population.
+Students from the unknown race/ethnic group and nonresident aliens are not counted in the population of full-time undergraduate students.
+Members of two or more races and "other races" are counted in the total population.

 Sources: National Center for Education Statistics (NCES), Integrated Postsecondary Education Data Systems (IPEDS), Completions Survey.
-U.S. Census Bureau, Population Estimates.
+U.S. Census Bureau Population Estimates.